Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/c_coding_more.md

 <https://github.com/Eliot-Roxbergh/examples/tree/master/c_programming/examples>

 # TODO
-Sync files such as GCC Flags, add C book summary, and this text with links \
+Sync files such as GCC Flags, and this text with links
- \
-Clean "Minor C code examples"